rpheuts/os/README.md

 src
 ---

-The sources for the bootloader and OS
+The sources for the bootloader stages and kernel / OS